rycroft-group/math714/activities/01_intro_cpp/README.md

 Then edit the **config.mk** file for use with your compiler and system.

 ## Credit
-This material is derived from previous C++ tutorials given by current and former Ph.D. students in the Rycroft Group, including Dan Fortunato, Nick Boffi, Nick Derr, and Michael Emanuel.
+This material is derived from previous C++ tutorials given by Prof. Chris Rycroft and former Ph.D. students in the Rycroft Group, including Dan Fortunato, Nick
+Boffi, Nick Derr, and Michael Emanuel.